OpenNebula/docs/source/intro_release_notes/enterprise_upgrades/configuration_management_module.rst

 Overview
 ========

-The aim of the **Configuration Module** is to provide the means to manage and interact with configuration files.
+The **Configuration Module** is part of the OneScape enterprise tool, its aim is to provide the means to manage and interact with configuration files.
 It provides the following functionality:

 - Upgrade your configuration files for the new OpenNebula version.
 - Check the versions status of the current installation.